-The Greater Atlanta Chapter of ASTD is governed by volunteer leaders who represent all aspects of the training and human resources development profession.
+The ATD Greater Atlanta Chapter is governed by volunteer leaders who represent all aspects of the training and human resources development profession.
 These leaders utilize their management, marketing and technical skills to plan, administer, and implement the policies, programs and projects of the Chapter.
 Through their guidance, the organization serves the educational and professional development needs of its members.

 Chief Financial Officer

 Vice President, Marketing & Communications

 For a list of past Presidents, click here.

 The Chapter Administrator maintains our database, and assists members and the Boards as needed in the ensuring the chapter operates smoothly.
 The office is open Monday through Friday from 9:00 am to 6:00 pm.
 Glenda Hinz is the chapter administrator and is available to answer questions from members and visitors.

 Committees carry out the ongoing tasks and processes that keep the Chapter running smoothly.
 They can be considered the “backbone” of the Chapter.
 Committees increase the involvement and participation of the general membership.

 A member's participation on a committee gives them leadership experience and knowledge of the organization, benefiting both the individual and forming skills for future leadership positions.
 Committees function within the By-laws and policies of the Chapter.

 All committee chairs report to a Vice President who provides guidance and serves as a liaison between the committee and the Executive Board.